grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   value of max_connections_per_subchannel is removed.
 Whenever the set of entries changes, the subchannel will do a pass over the map to find the new max value to use.
-- We will create a new channel arg called `GRPC_ARG_MAX_CONNECTIONS_PER_SUBCHANNEL`, which will be treated specially by the channel.
+- We will create a new internal-only channel arg called `GRPC_ARG_MAX_CONNECTIONS_PER_SUBCHANNEL`, which will be treated specially by the channel.
 Specifically, when this attribute is passed to `CreateSubchannel()`, it will be excluded from the channel args